benlenabat/BackSpace/index.md

 * Actor galley allows you to browse all the acotrs in the database by photo, it is organized by **first name**.
 * Selecting an actor opens up the corresponding actor's page.
-* Not all acotrs have a photo, you will see a blank spot if the acotr has not uploaded a photo.
+* Not all actors have a photo, you will see a blank spot if the actor has not uploaded a photo.

 ## 3rd Tab: Actor List